2007 and 2008

-start with the question why he had been away for such a long time.
-His answers
+with the question as to why Alan had been away for such a long time.
+His

-varied from that he wanted to spend more time with his family over "I did make
+answers varied from that he wanted to spend more time with his family to

 some feeble attempts to write music on a few occasions but didn't posses the